Asia for Animals Conference 2010

 Many of the local animal welfare were present, with the Singapore SPCA team noticably in full force and the Vegetarian Society (Singapore) being well-represented by its president Dr George Jacobs who presented on the virtures of Eating Less Meat.
 New friendships were forged and contact details exchanged during the breaks - the flip side being the unexpected delay in participants returning to the conference hall to continue on with the presentations.
 The food catered was also vegan - a refreshing change from the typical conference - and came complete with soya milk for the coffee and tea served.

-there is no doubt that the awareness and support for animal welfare can only grow from strength to strength.
+An incredibly motivating and enriching experience, there is no doubt that the awareness and support for animal welfare can only grow from strength to strength.
 Finally, kudos to ACRES for putting humble Singapore onto the world map with regard to animal welfare.

 1 Comments: